Exploring Iceland by doing a number of day trips from Reykjavik is a surprisingly easy and convenient way to see this

 As well as day trips from Reykjavik, the city itself is well worth spending some time in.
 Although it could hardly be described as a bustling metropolis; it’s very easy to lose a couple of hours wandering the streets and little stores and cafes.
 In the absence of tall glass skyscrapers, the streets instead are lined with cute colourful wooden buildings, and everything seems to be so small and quaint,

 However, the best thing about these day trips from Reykjavik Iceland is that they are all free – with the exception of The Blue Lagoon.
 You can pay on entry, but here are a selection of excellent tours that include a visit to the brilliant Blue Lagoon.

 Where to stay in Reykjavik

-Every year, more and more excellent hotels keep opening up in the city centre of Reykjavik and in the surrounding area.
+Every year, more and more excellent Reykjavik hotels keep opening up in the city centre and in the surrounding area.
 Fortunately, they span all kinds of budgets so here are some great options in Reykjavik at both of ends of the spectrum:

 Some excellent budget hotels in Reykjavik Iceland: